 We may earn money or products from the companies mentioned in this post.

-Are you new to Yoga?
+Are you a beginner yoga student?
 Have you been thinking about checking out what the whole yoga craze is about, but not know where to start?
 Well, my friend, you’ve found your people.

 Today we’re talking about the posture (asana) practice.